Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Babbel exercises are fast and fun

 Beyond the length though, the lessons are also diverse, fast-moving and fun.
-Within each lesson you’ll usually work through a dozen or more different exercises, covering everything from fill-in-the-blanks to short, mock conversations.
+Within each one, you’ll usually work through a dozen or more different exercises, covering everything from fill-in-the-blanks to short, mock conversations.

 Plus, Babbel even includes quick daily review sessions for increased recall.
 These sessions take just 2-3 minutes per day and are great for improving retention.